stitchdata/docs/_destinations/databricks-delta/databricks-delta-overview-v1.md

       - title: "JSON structures"
         anchor: "transformations--json-structures"
         content: |
           {{ destination.display_name }} supports nested records within tables.
-When JSON objects and arrays are replicated, Stitch will load the JSON intact into a `STRING` column and add a property of `"json"` to the column.
+When JSON objects and arrays are replicated, Stitch will load the JSON intact into a `STRING` column and add a comment (`"json"`) specifying that the column contains JSON data.

-          For example: [TODO]

           Refer to [Databricks' documentation]({{ site.data.destinations.databricks-delta.resource-links.complex-data }}){:target="new"} for examples and instructions on working with complex data structures.